jkoseki/CrypToth/README.md

 ##### 2.1.2    Detection of hotspots based on the results of _exprorer_msmd_
 _cosmdanalyzer_ can generate hotspot files showing hotspot position and amino acids contacting hotspots based on the maxPMAP_2am9_probe ID_nVH.dx obtained from each MSMD simulations with the probe (probe ID is A00, A01, A20, A37, B71 and E20, respectively).
 A setting file (setting.toml) is necessary to execute cosmdanalyzer.
-Example of setting.toml is available in "GitHub URL".
+Example of setting.toml is available in this page.
 Then the setting.toml file is stored into cosmdanalyzer directory.